tombensve/APS/README.md

 To be very clear: **This is currently, and probably for a long time comming, a playground where I'm having fun.** The original (and still active) goal with this is to make a very easy to use web platform based on OSGi & Vertx.
 APS is however only using the basic 4 OSGi APIs, and currently java8 & Groovy code so it will probably **not** run in most embedded OSGi containers.

+This project is now using 2 exceptional frameworks: __Vert.x & React__.
+These both belong to the same category: Things that just work!
+I have the highest respect for the people behind both of these.
+It gives me a warm feeling to know that there is people out there who knows what they are doing, and are doing things very well.
+These both also supply outstanding documentation.

 ---

 __To build__ this you must first follow the instructions here: https://github.com/tombensve/maven-bundle-plugin/blob/master/README.md